 You don’t need to be at school to be in edtech.

 Maybe you are passionate about education technology, but you don’t want to work in a school.
 You’re in luck: learning technology is experiencing incredible investment and growth right now.
 With new edtech companies and solutions cropping up constantly, you have ample opportunity to make your interest in education technology a career whether you want to be a teacher, a developer, or anything in between.
 Your focus does not even have to be in general education: workforce learning solutions are highly successful within edtech at the moment.
 Better yet?
 In a landscape dominated by the fear of robots replacing jobs, the education market is remarkably well-positioned to survive: education requires both enhanced technology and a ready human hand.
+There is still a significant lack of sufficient teachers and resources to provide learners with everything they need to take advantage of education technology and access unprecedented levels of learning.
+But every day more and more startups like StuDocu provide quality study materials and the opportunity to share their knowledge and documents between teachers and learners.

 Education technology should take you around the world.